 Have your Say about these Activities for Private Language Teaching

 What’s your go-to activity or two for when doing private English teaching?
+Do you have any tips for 1-1 ESL teaching?
 Leave a comment below and let us know what you think.

 Also be sure to give this article a share on Facebook, Twitter, or Pinterest.
 It’ll help other teachers, like yourself find this useful teaching resource.